adiruPrima/30-days-frontend-challenge/day-01/README.md

 # Day 1: Semantic HTML

 This project is a simple HTML page showcasing the use of semantic HTML elements.
-It includes a header, navigation, and an article about the Internet written using semantic elements.
+It includes a header, navigation, and sections about the Internet written using semantic elements.

 ## Semantic HTML Elements Used